henryylim01/network-scan-dashboard/network-scan-dashboard/REFLECTION.md

 # Project Reflection

 This document covers the real challenges I ran into while building and hardening this network scanner, how I diagnosed them, and what I'd do differently next time.
-Most of this project didn't go wrong at the "write the code" stage — it went wrong (and got interesting) at the "verify the code actually does what it claims" stage.
+Most of this project didn't go wrong at the "write the code" stage — it went wrong (and got interesting) at the "verify the code and if it actually does what it claims" stage.

 ## 1. Discovering that "done" didn't always mean done

-The project started from notes describing work completed in an earlier session with a senior developer friend.
-Early on, I assumed everything listed there was already implemented and just needed light verification.
+Early on, I assumed that everything was done and implemented according to what I can recall, I did not check or verify anything.
 That assumption turned out to be wrong in several places:

-- A `.env` file for network configuration was described as created — it didn't exist.
-The actual network range had been placed in `scanner.conf` instead, and the `.env` language in the notes just didn't match what was really built.
+- A `.env` file for network configuration which I thought was created — it didn't exist.
+The actual network range had been placed in `scanner.conf` instead.
-- `git` wasn't installed on the machine at all, despite `.gitignore` protections being described as already in place.
+- `git` wasn't installed on the machine at all, despite `.gitignore` protections being already in place.
 - `curl` wasn't installed either, which I only discovered when trying to verify the dashboard was reachable.
-- The git repository itself had never been initialized — there was no version control protecting sensitive files, despite that being listed as complete.
+- The git repository itself had never been initialized — there was no version control protecting sensitive files.

-**What I learned:** a description of work is not the same as verification of work.
-From that point on, I stopped trusting "this was already fixed" and started running a command to check, every time.
-This became the actual theme of the whole project — not writing new code, but confirming claimed state against real state.
+**What I learned:** work done is not the same as verification of work.
+From that point on, I stopped relying on "this was already done" and started running a command to check, every time.
+This became the actual theme of the whole project — not writing new code, but confirming work done against real state.

 ## 2. The `umask 002` permission leak